Oyelowo/surreal-orm/rust/surrealdb-orm/docs/en/src/transactions.md

 Ok(())
 ```

-In the code snippet above, the `block!` macro is used to define a transaction with multiple statements.
+In the code snippet above, the `block!` macro is used to define a transaction with
+multiple statements.
 The `LET` statement is used to bind variables `

 acc1`, `acc2`, `updated1`, and `update2`to the respective statements.
 The`BEGIN TRANSACTION`statement marks the start of the transaction, and the`COMMIT TRANSACTION` statement explicitly commits the transaction.

-Using the `block!` macro with the `commit_transaction` statement within the block provides a clear and concise way to define a transaction and commit the changes.
+Using the `block!` macro with the `commit_transaction` statement within the block
+provides a clear and concise way to define a transaction and commit the changes.

-#### Using `block!` Macro for Chaining Multiple Statements
+#### Using begin_transaction function with `block!` Macro for Chaining Multiple Statements

-Another recommended approach is to use the `block!` macro to chain multiple statements together within a transaction.
-The `commit_transaction` statement is called separately after the `block!` macro to explicitly commit the transaction.
+Another recommended approach is to use the `block!` macro to chain multiple statements
+together within a transaction.
+The `commit_transaction` statement is called separately
+after the `block!` macro to explicitly commit the transaction.
 Let's see an example:

 ```rust
 let db = Surreal::new::<Mem>(()).await.unwrap();